dorshinar/blog/content/blog/be-the-perfact-teammate/be-the-perfact-teammate.md

 slug: /be-the-perfect-teammate
 ---

 I bet your all have had a teammate in the past you could not stand.
 Each with his/her own reasons, maybe you didn't like their professional capabilities, the way their breath smelled in the morning or the inappropriate jokes they made during serious meetings.
-On the other I bet you've had people in your teams who you've felt like they're such a positive addition to the team. you can't remember being without them.
+On the other hand I bet you've had people in your teams who you've felt like they're such a positive addition to the team, that you can't remember being without them.
 I'll try to list some things here that I think can make someone a better teammate.

 ## Learn To Listen

 ![Listen](mohammad-metri-1oKxSKSOowE-unsplash.jpg)
 Photo by [Mohammad Metri](https://unsplash.com/@mohammadmetri) on [Unsplash](https://unsplash.com/)

 Being a good listener is the first thing I'd think of when I think of a good teammate.
-No one likes stubborn people who are sure of their ways.
+No one likes stubborn people who are always so sure of their ways.
 You might be the most experienced developer by a lot on the team.
 It does not mean you know everything.
 You can't know everything.

-In some scenarios you are obligated to listen to someone else' opinion, whether it's you team lead, upper management or the product department, but those are not the times when you listening skills are being judged.
+In some scenarios you are obligated to listen to someone else' opinion, whether it's your team lead, upper management or the product department, but those are not the times your listening skills are being judged.
 You are judged in front of your peers, employees, or anyone else who's in the same position as you or beneath you.

 This definition applies both for senior, seasoned and experienced engineers you work with, or juniors in the beginning of your career.
 Being a junior, it sure feels nice when a senior listens to what you have to say, and even more when they accept your opinion.